Chances are, you’ve written a big fat check to Enterprise for a rental car, but now it’s time to turn the tables.

 Enterprise Rent-A-Car, a go-to rental car company, is hiring for a wealth of work-from-home customer service and reservation sales representative positions.

-But first, I have to note that these positions are only currently available in a handful of states: Arizona, Florida, Georgia, Illinois, Michigan, Minnesota, Missouri, Nevada, New Mexico, Ohio, Oklahoma and Tennessee.
+But first, I have to note that these positions are only currently available in a handful of states: Arizona, Georgia, Idaho, Illinois, Michigan, Minnesota, Missouri, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, Tennessee and Utah.

 If you don’t live here, you might want to rent a car and start driving.
 (Just kidding.)